snowkylin/refsheet_chat/readme.md

-# RefSheet Chat： Chat with a character via reference sheet
+# RefSheet Chat: Chat with a character via reference sheet

 Upload a reference sheet of a character, RefSheet Chat will try to understand the character through the reference sheet, and talk to you as that character.
 RefSheet Chat can run locally to ensure privacy.